 Figure 6.X.1-1: 5G system architecture for SFC support

+Editor’s Note: How the downlink traffic reaches the SFC-UPF is FFS.

 In pre-R18 3GPP specifications, the AF can provide traffic steering information (TSI) that can contain e.g. targeted traffic descriptor, a list of DNAI(s), a Routing Profile ID and/or N6 routing information.
 As an example, the traffic steering information can instruct the UPF to select a specific preconfigured tunnel on N6 for the traffic flows matching the traffic descriptor.

 This solution proposes that the main SFC-specific impact (i.e., SFC service classification, SFP selection, SFC encapsulation etc.) is concentrated in the UPF-SFC.
-The other impacted functions (PCF, NEF, SMF, UDR) primarily participate in forwarding of the SFC-specific parameters (SFC ID and Metadata) between the AF and the UPF-SFC.
+The other impacted functions (PCF, NEF, SMF, UDR) primarily participate in forwarding of the SFC-specific parameters (SFP ID and Metadata) between the AF and the UPF-SFC.

 An example deployment option would be where the SFC is hosted in a trusted Edge Data Network environment and is operated by a trusted 3rd party.
 The AF in the trusted Edge Data Network environment can dynamically make decisions for steering of selected traffic flows onto a selected SFP and optionally convey Metadata to the Service Functions on that SFP.
 Such a deployment corresponds to RFC8300 [Z] Figure 10 (External Metadata and Policy), whereby an external network can provide Metadata containing classification information for policy enforcement and context information for forwarding packets within an SFC.